 The core aims in the department is for all students to develop skills to support them through life.
 Building life skills that will enable them to be self-sufficient as well as fun and engaging.

 In year 7 for Design and Technology students develop and range of design and make skills through a range of projects.
-They will flair and originality to their ideas.
+They will complete three projects throughout the year using, plastic, wood, 3D modelling materials and card adding flair and originality to their ideas.
 Students will problem solve whilst increasing their workshop skills and applying those to the work they undertake.
-In Food Preparation and Nutrition we encourage students to choose a healthier complete three projects throughout the year using, plastic, wood, 3D modelling materials and card.
-Each project is intended to encourage and more nutritional diet through educating the benefits and understanding of the needs of the mind and body.
+In Food Preparation and Nutrition we encourage students to choose a healthier lifestyle Each project is intended to encourage and more nutritional diet through educating the benefits and understanding of the needs of the mind and body.
 Students learn to develop their cooking and baking skills to be able to use a range of cutting, preparing, frying, boiling, grilling and presentation skills.
 Some of the dishes include; Chicken fajitas, apple swan, fried egg on toast, cheese scones etc, along with the basic essential nutrients needed.

 In year 8 for Design and Technology students continue to develop their skills and the application of what they have learnt in year 7.
 They will complete three more projects using metal, wood and electronics.
 Each project has been designed to further develop existing skills and build in new ones.
 In year 8 students are encouraged to look at the world around them with regards to design and build this into their work.
 Showing a more independent approach and innovation in their designs.
 In Food Preparation and Nutrition students are taught to prepare and cook more technical dishes to enhance the skills they have developed in year 7 including; beef stew, chilli con carne, bread rolls etc, along with more in-depth understanding of nutritional knowledge.